Klemet/ForestRoadNetworkPluginForQGIS/README.md

 ## The "Wood Flux Determination" algorithm

 This algorithm use the previously created forest road network, the polygons where the wood was/will be harvested, and the end points of the network (where it connects with the main road network).

 Using a hydrological approach coupled with the calculation of the least-cost path from any road segment to the end points of the network, the flux is then created from the harvested area, and "fluxed" down the network until all arbitrary units of wood have reach and end point of the network.

+To determine from where the wood comes from, and to where it will go from it source, the algorithm creates "source points" in the harvested polygons according to a point density given by the user.
+However, the algorithm will adapt to put at least one point in each polygon if the density given is too low for the size of a single polygon.

 **Interface of the "Wood Flux Determination" algorithm**
 ![Interface](Test_data/images/WoodFluxDetermination_Interface.PNG)